-If you are married at the time of your retirement, your pension will be paid in the form of a Joint and 50% Survivor Annuity unless you elect another form of payment (and the consent must be witnessed by a notary).
-In certain circumstances, (e.g., if you elect the Joint and 75% Survivor Annuity or Joint and 100% Survivor Annuity with your spouse as the contingent annuitant, your spouse cannot be located or, as determined by court order, your spouse is legally separated or abandoned from you), your spouse's consent will not be required.
+If you are married at the time of your retirement, your pension will be paid in the form of a Joint and 50% Survivor Annuity with your spouse as the contingent annuitant unless you elect and your spouse consents to another form of payment (and the consent must be witnessed by a notary).
+In certain circumstances (e.g., if you elect a Joint and 75% Survivor Annuity or Joint and 100% Survivor Annuity with your spouse as the contingent annuitant, your spouse cannot be located, or as determined by court order, your spouse is legally separated or abandoned from you), your spouse's consent will not be required.

-If you elect a Joint and 50% Survivor Annuity, Joint and 75% Survivor Annuity or Joint and 100% Survivor Annuity and die before your spouse, benefits will be paid to your spouse under the applicable optional form.
-For purposes of these optional forms, spouse is defined to be the person to whom you are married at time your benefit commences.
-If you desire to share your benefit with some other person, you may elect the 10 Year Certain and Life Annuity and designate that person as your beneficiary.
+For purposes of the automatic form of payment, spouse is defined to be the person to whom you are married for Federal tax purposes at the time your benefit commences.
+If you desire to share your benefit with some other person, you may elect one of the optional forms described below and designate that person as your contingent annuitant or beneficiary.
 Your spouse, if any, must consent to your selection in writing (and the consent must be witnessed by a notary).

-Your election of an optional form may be made any time up to the date your benefits are scheduled to commence, but no change may be made after that.
+Your election of an optional form may be made at any time up to the date your benefits are scheduled to commence, but no change may be made after that date.